dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

 ![Program Code](assets/en/18-program-code.png)

+Now it is necessary to link the program variables to the Modbus channel, so that the variables contain the values read from the channel.

 In the side menu, double-click on `Server_Modbus_porta_COM`.
 Now click on the
 `ModbusGenericSerialServer mapping I/O` section, and in the table double-click on the `Variable`
 cell to bring up the options button.